 mugambi.jouet [at] mcgill.ca (Email)

 He has been interviewed by the media many times, such as on C-SPAN’s Book TV, National Public Radio, Radio Canada, France 24 TV news, and France Culture.
-His commentary has been featured in The New Republic, Slate, Mother Jones, The San Francisco Chronicle, The Hill, Libération, Le Nouvel Observateur, and Le Monde, France’s flagship newspaper.
+His commentary has been featured in The New Republic, Slate, Boston Review, Mother Jones, The San Francisco Chronicle, The Hill, Libération, Le Nouvel Observateur, and Le Monde, France’s flagship newspaper.

 Before joining McGill in 2018, he taught at Stanford Law School for three years as a Grey Fellow.
 A member of the New York bar, he previously represented numerous indigent prisoners, from homicide cases to the “War on Drugs,” in Manhattan and the Bronx.
 He equally served as a judicial clerk at the U.N. war crimes tribunal for Yugoslavia in The Hague, and as an assistant clinical law instructor at Sciences Po in Paris.
 He has traveled widely internationally and is trilingual in English, French, and Spanish.

 - Ph.D. in Law, summa cum laude, Université Paris 1, Panthéon-Sorbonne, 2019

 - JD, cum laude, Northwestern University School of Law, 2006

 - MPA (Policy Analysis), New York University, 2003